jstdk/starter/README.md

 - Includes modular widgets for clean code

 ## Make the backend work
-Create a .env file in the project root to and your Supabase key & url.
+Create an .env file in the project root to and your Supabase key & url.
 The starter uses the following schema that needs to be injected in the SQL menu in your Supabase account

 ```
 create table if not exists public.profiles (